svenha/kaldi-adapt-lm/README.md

-# kaldi-adapt-lm
+# kaldi-adapt-lm - ASR Language Model Adaptation

+This repository helps you to build language models (LM) for automatic speech recognition (ASR) systems like Kaldi.

-Adapt Kaldi-ASR nnet3 chain models (e.g. from Zamia-Speech.org) to a customized language model.
+By default it uses a given Kaldi-ASR nnet3 chain model (e.g. from Zamia-Speech.org) and a custom text corpus (list of normalized sentences) to build a new 4-gram/5-gram custom LM.

-## Installation / Quick-Start
+## Quick-Start

+This whole repository is optimized to be very lightweight (~250MB including Kaldi binaries, ASR model and text corpus) and if you use a small text corpus the adaptation process should finish in a few minutes, even on a Raspberry Pi 4 :-).
+Here are the steps to get started:

 - Make sure you have 'git', 'zip' and 'unzip' available (`sudo apt-get install git zip unzip`).
 - Clone the repository: `git clone --single-branch https://github.com/fquirin/kaldi-adapt-lm.git`
 - Enter the directory: `cd kaldi-adapt-lm`
-- Download Kaldi and KenLM: `bash 1-download-requirements.sh`
+- Download pre-built Kaldi and KenLM: `bash 1-download-requirements.sh`
-- Download a model to adapt: `bash 2-download-model.sh en` (choose 'en' or 'de')
+- Download base model to adapt: `bash 2-download-model.sh en` (included models: 'en', 'de')
+- Edit text corpus inside `lm_corpus` folder or create a new one
-- Test adaptation: `bash 3-adapt.sh en` (choose 'en' or 'de')
+- Run adaptation: `bash 3-adapt.sh en` (use same language code as in previous step)
 - Optional: `bash 4a-build-vosk-model.sh` (repackage model to use with Vosk-ASR)
+- Clean up with `bash 5-clean-up.sh` and copy the new model to your [STT server](https://github.com/SEPIA-Framework/sepia-stt-server)

 ## Tutorial

 This is a more detailed description of the adaptation step (see script [3-adapt.sh](3-adapt.sh)).
-If you haven't done already please follow the installation steps up to this point.
+If you haven't done already please follow the quick-start steps up to this point.

 ### Create a custom language model